hlian/jiffy/README.md

 # ?

-Jiffy is a parser-combinator library written in Swift.
-Its combinators are heavily inspired by FParsec; its types, by Haskell Applicative monad.
+Jiffy is a parser-combinator library written in Swift, heavily inspired by [FParsec](http://www.quanttec.com/fparsec/), which in turn originates from [Parsec](http://legacy.cs.uu.nl/daan/parsec.html).

 # And?